Pollora/documentation/hooks.md

 }
 ```

-All classes inside the `app/Cms/Hooks` folder and implementing `Hooks` are automatically resolved when instantiated by Laravel.
+All classes inside the `app/Cms/Hooks` folder with hook attributes are automatically discovered and registered.

 ## Action and Filter facades